julian240502/football-xg-analysis/README.md

 football-xg-analysis/
 ├── data/                # Cleaned StatsBomb datasets
 ├── notebooks/          # EDA and model training
-├── streamlit_app/      # Streamlit dashboard
 ├── models/             # Saved xG models
-├── visuals/            # Static charts and heatmaps └── README.md
+├── visuals/            # Static charts and Pitch shotmaps └── README.md
 ```

 ## About

-This project was built as part of my goal to work as a **Football Data Scientist** within a top club environment.
+This project was built as part of my goal to work as a **Sport Data Scientist** within a top club environment.
 It reflects my passion for tactical data, player development, and high-performance analytics.

-Feel free to explore, run the app, and reach out!

 ---